tinselcity/tinselcity.github.io/_posts/2023-2-21-SSL_sendfile.md

 ...
 ```

  [`sendfile`](https://man7.org/linux/man-pages/man2/sendfile.2.html) has been around for a long time, but Linux kernel support for encrypted `sendfile` behavior was only [added in 2015](https://lwn.net/Articles/665602/).
-OpenSSL has opted to only add support for `kTLS` and the `SSL_sendfile` function in their `3.x`+ series of releases, meaning OpenSSL 1.x doesn't currently support it.
+OpenSSL has opted to only add support for `kTLS` and the `SSL_sendfile` function in their `3.x`+ series of releases, meaning OpenSSL `1.x`+ doesn't currently have support.

 #### Kernel Support